Odds of settling US-EU trade rifts? Hope may outrun progress - WTMJ

 “The EU will not just sign up to a U.S. agenda on the bottom line,’’ she said.
 “The EU is not in trade war mode against anyone.’’

-AP Writer Aamer Madhani contributed to this report from Carbis Bay, England.
+Associated Press writer Aamer Madhani in Carbis Bay, England, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.